zpnester/bs-antd/README.md

 ### HTML props

 Some components (Col, Row, Form, Input, etc.) have bloated sources because they extend HTML props (copied from [https://github.com/reasonml/reason-react/blob/master/src/ReactDOMRe.re](https://github.com/reasonml/reason-react/blob/master/src/ReactDOMRe.re))

+It does not have impact on generated JavaScript or runtime performance

+Note that you should never alias or curry any ReasonReact makeProps, if you do - it affects runtime performance and generates lots of JavaScript

 ### String enums